cseanburns/geo-titles/manuscript/title-manuscript.md

-If a title poorly captures the information about the content of a paper, then papers may be overlooked by searchers even if the papers are relevant to searchers.
+If a title poorly captures the information about the content of a paper, then papers may be overlooked by searchers even if the papers are relevant to them.
 Alternatively, if title information is framed in such a way as to seem non-applicable, even if the paper is relevant to a searcher, then such papers may be overlooked.
-For example, papers with titles that ask questions have been shown to receive more downloads than papers with other title types but fewer citations [@jamali_article_2011], or simply fewer citations [@paiva_articles_2012].
-This suggests that the information captured by a question-type title is not as informative, or perhaps more trendy, than other title types and therefore results in a relevance mismatch (i.e., it seemed relevant but was not) in online searches or browsing.
+For example, papers with titles that ask questions have been shown to receive more downloads but fewer citations than papers with other title types [@jamali_article_2011; @paiva_articles_2012].
+This suggests that the information captured by a question-type title is informative but trendy, not as informative, or that the authors are less certain of the findings.
 However, a disciplinary effect exists.
 Papers with titles that ask questions are cited more in the computer science literature [@fiala_are_2021] and no citation effects were found for question-type titles in an ecology journal [@fox_relationship_2015]